cleary/ansible-tidalcycles/README.md

 # for tidalcycles + atom
 sudo ansible-playbook --connection=local -i localhost, tidal_atom.play.yml

+# for tidalcycles + neovim - warning, it will clobber your init.vim (but take a backup)
+sudo ansible-playbook --connection=local -i localhost, tidal_neovim.play.yml

 # for tidalcycles + vim - warning, it will clobber your .vimrc (but take a backup)
 sudo ansible-playbook --connection=local -i localhost, tidal_vim.play.yml